 Based on their majors, interests, and personal career goals, students select 12 credit hours of elective courses from across five areas of study.
 One course must be at the 3000-level or higher, and at least one must be a Pathways course.
 For a complete list of elective courses, consult the Registrar checksheet (follow this link, click on 'checksheets', scroll down to Minors, and find the minor checksheet you're interested in).

 This minor is valuable to STEM-H students, allowing them to complete the distribution requirements in discourse, humanities, social sciences, design and arts, and equity less likely to be met in their major.
 Additionally, this minor serves students wishing to enrich their knowledge of Appalachia and their understanding about issues of equity and identity related to the region in which they were raised and/or currently live.

-This minor is hosted by the Department of Religion and Culture in collaboration with numerous departments across Virginia Tech.
+This minor is hosted by the Academy of Transdisciplinary Studies in collaboration with numerous departments across Virginia Tech.

 1a - Advanced/Applied Discourse